-One of the most disturbing aspects of the Holocaust I find is the fact that so many who were instrumental in so many evil deeds, were allowed to continue after the war.
+One of the most disturbing aspects of the Holocaust I found is, the fact, that so many who were instrumental in so many evil deeds were allowed to continue after the war.

-In February or March 1939 a farmer called Richard Kretschmar requested Catel’s permission to euthanize one of his children, the child we now know to have been Gerhard Kretschmar, often referred to as Child K, who had been born blind and deformed.
+In February or March 1939, a farmer called Richard Kretschmar and requested Catel’s permission to euthanize one of his children.
+The child, now known as Gerhard Kretschmar, often referred to as Child K, was born blind and deformed.

 Werner Catel deferred the matter and advised the father to write directly to Hitler for permission.
-Hitler subsequently sent Dr. Karl Brandt to confer with Catel and decide on a course of action.
-On July 25, 1939 the child was killed.
-It would be the first child to be killed under Aktion T4 or the T-4 program, technically the poor boy would become the pilot case.
+Hitler subsequently sent Dr Karl Brandt to confer with Catel to decide a course of action.
+On 25 July 1939, the decree passed to euthanize Child K. This was the first child killed under Aktion T4 or the T-4 program.
+Technically, the poor boy became the pilot case.

-A year later, Werner Catel set up »children’s wards in Leipzig-Dösen and in the University Children’s Hospital in Leipzig.
-He was an expert on the Reich Committee for the Scientific Registering of Serious Hereditary and Congenital Illnesses, even killing children with mental or physical disabilities himself.
+A year later, Werner Catel set up children’s wards in Leipzig-Dösen and the University Children’s Hospital in Leipzig.
+He was an expert on the Reich Committee for the Scientific Registering of Serious Hereditary and Congenital Illnesses.
+Sometimes, he killed children with mental or physical disabilities with his own hands.

-The T4 program was influenced by a popular book, ” die freigabe der vernichtung lebensunwerten lebens(Allowing the destruction of life unworthy of living)”, written in 1922 by Alfred Hoche and Karl Binding.
+The T4 program was influenced by a popular book, Die Freigabe der Vernichtung Lebensunwerten Lebens [translation: Allowing the Destruction of Life Unworthy of Living], written in 1922 by Alfred Hoche and Karl Binding.

 Catel argued for the reintroduction of euthanasia.
 As had Binding and Hoche, Catel identified three possible types of euthanasia.

-“Real” euthanasia was seen as the killing of a person who was suffering from so much pain, that an ever-increasing amount of pain reducing drugs had to be administered.
-This consequently lead to the person’s death.
+Real euthanasia was the killing of a person suffering from so much pain that an ever-increasing amount of pain-reducing drugs had to be administered.
+It consequently leads to the person’s death.

-The killing of a patient whose illness “according to medical experience” is so bad “that there is no hope of recovery”, but whose death is also not to be expected in the near future.
+The killing of a patient whose illness “according to medical experience” is so bad “that there is no hope of recovery”, but whose death is also not to be expected shortly.
 (See terminal sedation)

-The “extermination of the life of an “idiot child” or an adult in a similar condition.
-Catel defined”idiot children” as being “such monsters…which are nothing but a massa carnis”.
+The extermination of the life of an idiot child or an adult in a similar condition.
+Catel defined”idiot children as being such monsters…which are nothing but a massa carnis [translation: lump of flesh].

-Basically Werner Catel was one of the people who felt they had the right to decided who would live or die.
+Basically, Werner Catel was one of the people who felt they had the right to decide who would live or die.